 Essentially, semiconductors are created through three steps: design, manufacturing, and assembly.
 We can also divide the companies in the semiconductor industry into four major segments based on their role in the value chain:

-3. Assembly/Packaging/Test (APT): assemble the ICs into a chip which is then integrated into electronic devices by product manufacturers.
+- Assembly/Packaging/Test (APT): assemble the ICs into a chip, which is then integrated into electronic devices by product manufacturers.

-In recent decades, semiconductor companies transitioned from the Integrated Device Manufacturers (IDM) model, which combines design, fabrication, and packaging functions, to specializing in one of the four supply chain segments:
+In recent decades, semiconductor companies transitioned from the Integrated Device Manufacturers (IDM) model.
+It combines design, fabrication, and packaging functions, specializing in one of the four supply chain segments:

 Tracking progress: China’s semiconductor industry’s rise in 2022

 Globally, 1.15 trillion units of semiconductors were distributed in 2021, around 146 units for every person on Earth.
 When it comes to market share, the US semiconductor industry is at the forefront with a 48% market share in 2022.
-On the other hand, China’s semiconductor industry is lagging far behind with a 7% market share, after South Korea (19%), Japan (9%), Europe (9%), and Taiwan (China) (8%).
-However, compared to 2020, the Chinese semiconductor industry’s market share increased by 2%.
+On the other hand, China’s semiconductor industry is lagging far behind with a 5% market share.
+As compared to 2022, the Chinese semiconductor industry’s market share shrank by 2%.

-Taking a closer look at who are the frontrunners of each segment, we have the US semiconductor industry in the fabless segment, Taiwan (China) in the foundry segment, and Japan, The Netherlands, and the US are sharing the lead in the manufacturing equipment segment.
+Taking a closer look at who the frontrunners are of each segment, we have the US semiconductor industry in the fabless segment, and the Republic of China (Taiwan) in the foundry segment.
+Meanwhile, Japan, the Netherlands, and the US are sharing the lead in the manufacturing equipment segment.

 China’s semiconductor industry: A 55% contributor to APAC and 31% globally

-Escalating trade controls: US-China tension impact on China’s semiconductor industry
+Escalating trade controls had taken a toll on China’s semiconductor industry

 After the conflict between Russia and Ukraine broke out, the US government spearheaded the banning of advanced technology exports to Russia to impede its economic and military development.
-The country then extended the export ban to China using “to keep advanced technologies out of the wrong hands” as the motivation.
+The country then extended the export ban to China.

-In October 2023, the Biden administration further restricted American companies from selling certain types of semiconductors to China, reinforcing controls initiated in October 2022, which banned the export of artificial intelligence (AI) computing chips to China, specifically Nvidia Corp’s and Advanced Micro Devices Inc.’s (AMD) chips.
+In October 2023, the Biden administration further restricted American companies from selling certain types of semiconductors to China.
+The reinforcing controls, which banned the export of artificial intelligence (AI) computing chips to China, specifically Nvidia Corp’s and Advanced Micro Devices Inc.’s (AMD) chips, are still in force.
 These measures aimed to prevent potential military applications in China and close regulatory loopholes.
 The move has escalated tensions, with Beijing accusing Washington of weaponizing trade and tech issues.

 China’s AI industry heavily relies on Nvidia and AMD, making the ban on these companies the initial chokepoint in the semiconductor supply chain.
 This significant control over crucial links creates potential bottlenecks and disruptions, particularly impacting both China’s AI industry and the semiconductor sector.